brimdata/zed/docs/lake/design.md

-In addition to standard techniques for pruning a cloud scan (e.g., summary stats that can determine when a predicate would be false for every record, etc), search indexes can be built and attached to any data chunk using the `zed lake index` command.
+In addition to standard techniques for pruning a cloud scan (e.g., summary stats that can determine when a predicate would be false for every record, etc), search indexes can be built and attached to any data segment using the `zed lake index` command.

 The indexing rules are defined at the lake level and assigned an integer